VII-77/levqor-frontend/README.md

 ### Step 5: Start the Bot

-The bot is already configured to run automatically.
-Once you add the secrets, restart the workflow:
+The bot is already configured to run automatically via the `EchoPilot Bot` workflow:
+1. Once you add the secrets (Step 3), the bot will start automatically
-- The bot will poll every 60 seconds
+2. The bot will poll every 60 seconds for new tasks
-- It will process any tasks where `Trigger = true`
+3. It will process any tasks where `Trigger = true`
-- Results will be logged automatically
+4. Results will be logged automatically to your Notion databases

+To manually start/stop the bot:
+- Use the Replit workflows panel
+- Or run `python run.py` from the terminal

 ## 🎯 How to Use